Joura Assembly constituency

 Joura Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency came into existence in 1951, as one of the 79 Vidhan Sabha constituencies of the erstwhile Madhya Bharat state.

 Joura (constituency number 4) is one of the six Vidhan Sabha constituencies located in Morena district.
-This constituency covers parts of Joura and Kailaras.
+This constituency covers parts of Joura and Kailaras tehsils of Morena district.